booleanhunter/ReactJS-AdminLTE/reactjs-adminlte/public/widgets/README.md

 <SmallBox
 	border = true
-	content = 'The body of the box theme = 'box-default'
+	content = 'The body of the box' theme = 'box-default'
 	title = 'Expandable'
 	type = 'expandable'